The appendix is a small thin finger-like pouch located on the right side of the abdomen as a small extension attached to the colon (Large intestine).

 Mild appendicitis can be treated with antibiotics.
-Choosing this option must be in circumstances where the person is not eligible for surgery or due to some serious medical conditions or if the patient is a woman in her first trimester of pregnancy.
+Choosing this option must be in circumstances where the person is not eligible for surgery or due to some serious medical conditions or if the patient is a woman in her first

 The other safer and sensible option is surgery.
 Also called appendecectomy, which is a common procedure and can be done by both Open surgery as well as Laparoscopic Surgery.
 With the advance in laparoscopy, a laparoscopic approach is taken.
 It is the best approach requiring 1 to 2-days hospital stay.
 Does not require much rest and the patient can resume work within 2 to 3 days.